BobaBoard/boba-docs/docusaurus/docs/engineering/legacy-pages/git-notes.md

 In practical terms, when you contribute code to a BobaBoard repository, the repo that belongs to the BobaBoard account is the `upstream`, the fork that lives on your own GitHub account is the `origin` and the clone of *that* living in your PC is your `local`.****

 > [!question]- Uhm.
 What's the point of all this?
 > Glad you asked!
 The point of **forking** a repository is being able to push (meaning upload) changes in isolation until you're ready to actually request the original project's owner to review your edits.
-You'll also most often find that you don't have permission to directly make changes to other people's repos anyway, so editing your own fork is best practice.
+You'll also most often find that you don't have permission to directly make changes to other people's repos anyway, so editing your own fork is the way to go.
 >
 > The point of **cloning** is being able to work on things on your own machine, in your own code editor.
-There's some edits that are easy to do from GitHub's web interface, especially for markdown files like README's or the boba-docs documentation files but for the most part you'll want to have a copy in your own system to play with.
+There's some edits that are easy to do from GitHub's web interface, especially for markdown files like README's or the boba-docs documentation files - but for the most part you'll want to have a copy in your own system to play with.

 ### branch

 When you create a branch in your git repository you can safely make edits without affecting your `main` branch, or any other branches you choose to create.
 It's essentially a way to make multiple parallel edits to code in an orderly way.
-If you keep your `main` branch up to date with the `upstream` repo then you'll always have a "clean" and updated copy of the code to make a new branch from.

 For example, you may want to create a branch named `typos` to fix small text mistakes.
 Then, another branch named `css-edits` to work on improving the styling of a component that is failing accesibility checks, and yet another branch named `new-component` to add a new piece to the UI.